All Episodes

 You can't cross-examine the defendant, certainly if the defendant doesn't take the stand.

-Um, but you know, again, so I I I'm perplexed at why the court felt that somehow this was injecting an issue into the case that wasn't in the case, or that it was somehow going to mislead the jury unfairly from what the state already tried to show with a portion of this.
+But, you know, again, so I'm perplexed at why the court felt that somehow this was injecting an issue into the case that wasn't in the case or that it was somehow going to mislead the jury unfairly from what the state already tried to show with a portion of this.

-Yeah, probably the judge thought that the prosecution that Melly could show himself in a very Jamel Demons that is in a very good light without having to take the stand.
+Yeah, probably the judge thought that the view with the prosecution that Melly could show himself in a very Jamal Demons, that is, in a very good light without having to take the stand.

-And Bob Hiller says that is a major appealable error should Mr. Demons get convicted.
+And Bob Hillis says that is a major appealable error should Mr. Demons get convicted.

-And anyhow, we're gonna take a quick break on the other side.
+Anyhow, we're going to take a quick break on the other side.

-More of the Y and W Melly case defenses in their case.
+More of the YNW Melly case defenses in their case.

 Stay with us.